Hicham-Yezza/Flight-Map-Reduce/README.md

 The design successfully addressed the task through the use of a mapper-combiner setup and the deployment of multithreading.

-The programme is comprised of two main files:
+The final coursework submission programme is provided in the FINAL folder and is comprised of two main files:

 - FlightCounterMain.py and
 - FlightCounterCommon.py

+For reference the files are provided in both .py and .ipynb versions.